MANTRA-Chain/mantra-contracts-claimdrop/scripts/emergency/README.md

 *   **TESTNET FIRST:** Always test this script thoroughly on a testnet environment that mirrors mainnet conditions as closely as possible before ever considering its use on mainnet.
 *   **VERIFY PARAMETERS:** Triple-check all command-line arguments (`<rpc_endpoint>`, `<code_id>`, `[account_index]`) before execution.
 *   **SECURE ENVIRONMENT:** Run this script from a secure, trusted machine.
-*   **LEDGER CONFIRMATION:** Pay close attention to the details displayed on your Ledger device screen before approving any transaction.
+*   **LEDGER CONFIRMATION:** Pay close attention to the details displayed on your Ledger device screen before approving the **single batch transaction**.
-*   **UNDERSTAND THE CODE:** Review the Node.js script code.
+*   **UNDERSTAND THE CODE:** Review the Node.js script code to understand its full logic, especially the conditions for action and the batching mechanism.
 *   **COMMUNICATION:** If operating as part of a team, communicate clearly before, during, and after script execution.

 ## 5. Troubleshooting